Alex Rodriguez's Nephew, Norberto Susini, Abducted & Ransomed During Lamborghini Sale [Breaking]

 Born in New York City, just like his famous uncle, Norberto Susini started his professional baseball career with the Seattle Miners.
 In January 2012, Norberto signed a minor league deal with the Minnesota Twins, but was released after four months.

 In May 2012, A-Rod’s nephew signed with the Newark Bears of the Can-Am League, and then went on to play for the Bridgeport Bluefish of the Atlantic League.
 Kansas City T-Bones of the American Association were next, and then the Camden Riversharks of the Atlantic League.
-Susini also played briefly in Japan, but then returned to the U.S., appearing in 23 games for the Southern Maryland Blue Carbs of the Atlantic League.
+Susini also played in Japan, briefly, but then returned to the U.S., appearing in 23 games for the Southern Maryland Blue Carbs of the Atlantic League.
 And lastly, in June 2017, Norberto signed with the Generales de Durango of the Mexican Baseball League.
 He is currently a free agent.
 Nusini’s career statistics can be viewed on on Minor League Baseball’s official website.

 Alex Rodriguez ended his 22-year playing career with fourth-most homers in Major League history.
 “This is a tough day.
 I love this game and I love this team, and today I’m saying goodbye to both,” one of the greatest baseball players of all time told mlb.com, announcing his retirement.